Covid scare in Mumbai U-19 women's cricket team | Cricket News | ExBulletin

 The MCA will hold an emergency meeting Monday of the Apex Council, the Jatin Paranjape-led Cricket Improvement Committee (CIC), and the chief selectors of all selection committees.
 The agenda of the meeting is to discuss the cricket activities of the 2021-22 season.

-Former India pacer Salil Ankola is the chairman of the senior selection committee, Atul Ranade leads the panel under 19, Mandar Phadke is the chief selector under 16 in Mumbai and Jayprakash Jadhav is the chairman under 14.
+Former India pacer Salil Ankola chairs the senior selection committee, Atul Ranade leads the under-19 panel, Mandar Phadke is the chief selector of Mumbai under 16 and Jayprakash Jadhav is the chairman under 14.

 At the request of Apex Council members, an emergency meeting of the AC, CIC and the chairmen of all selection committees will be held at the association’s offices at 4 p.m.
 Monday.
-You are requested to attend the same, read the notice (a copy is at TOI) sent by MCA Secretary Sanjay Naik to all concerned persons.
+You are requested to attend the same, read the message (a copy is at TOI) sent to all concerned persons by MCA secretary Sanjay Rise.

-In addition to Paranjape, the CIC includes ex-Indian players Vinod Kambli and Nilesh Kulkarni.
+in addition Paranjape, the CIC includes ex-Indian players Vinod Kamblic and Nilesh Kulkarni.

 In recent times, some members of the Apex Council have felt that they needed direct communication with the CIC and the selectors.
 This meeting will provide that platform, a source in the MCA said.